 “(A) Is authorized to do business in the District;

-“(B) Either maintains at least one physical facility in the District that is regularly open to the public, or is a publication that dedicates a majority of its coverage to news and issues in the District;
+“(B) Either maintains at least one physical facility in the District that is regularly open to the public or is a publication that dedicates a majority of its coverage to news and issues in the District;

 “(C) Is either majority-owned or primarily managed by LGBTQ individuals; and

-“(D) Holds itself out to the public as catering to LGBTQ customers or communities, including through advertising or regular events; however, a business that declines to advertise widely its practice of catering to LGBTQ customers or communities to protect the privacy and safety of its clientele, but can demonstrate that it willingly cultivates LGBTQ individuals as customers through other means, such as word of mouth, may satisfy this criterion.”.
+“(D) Holds itself out to the public as catering to LGBTQ customers or communities, including through advertising or regular events; except, that a business that declines to advertise widely its practice of catering to LGBTQ customers or communities to protect the privacy and safety of its clientele, but can demonstrate that it willingly cultivates LGBTQ individuals as customers through other means, such as word of mouth, may satisfy this criterion.”.

-(b) Section 4 (D.C.
-Official Code § 2-1383) is amended as follows:
+(b) Section 4(b) (D.C.
+Official Code § 2-1383(b)) is amended as follows:

 (1) Paragraph (11) is amended by striking the phrase “; and” and inserting a semicolon in its place.